Emma Gillett: Early career

-During this time, her colleague and friend, Ellen Spencer Mussey, sought her assistance in the education of women in the field of law.
+As Gillett became more involved in legal matters, her colleague and friend, Ellen Spencer Mussey, sought her assistance in the education of women in the field of law.
 Mussey had been approached in 1895 by Delia Sheldon Jackson, an aspiring attorney, to apprentice her as a student of law.
 Realizing both the scope of the task and the significance of the opportunity, Mussey sought out the assistance of Gillett.
 The two opened the first session of the Woman's Law Class on February 1, 1896.
 The class had an enrollment of three: Jackson and two other women, Nanette Paul and Helen Malcolm.

-Within a few years, the program had expanded and several prominent Washington, D.C., attorneys were brought in for assistance.
-Although Mussey and Gillett had not initially aspired to establish an independent law school, when Columbian College (now George Washington University) refused their request to take on the women they had educated for their final year of education—on grounds that "women did not have the mentality for law"—the two decided to establish a co-educational law school specifically open to women.
+Within a few years, the program had expanded, and several prominent Washington, D.C., attorneys were brought in to assist Although Mussey and Gillett had not intended to establish an independent law school, when Columbian College (now George Washington University) rejected their request to take on the women they had educated for their final year of education—on grounds that "women did not have the mentality for law".
+In response to this, the two decided to establish a co-educational law school specifically open to women.

-Thus, in April 1898, the Washington College of Law– which merged with American University in 1949 – was incorporated in Washington, DC, as the first law school in the world founded by women.
+In April 1898, the Washington College of Law– which merged with American University in 1949 – was incorporated in Washington, D.C.
+Washington College of Law founded by Mussey and Gillett was the first law school in the world to be founded by women.
+Mussey and Gillett wanted to create a space for women to continue to grow in the law field, but they still wanted gender equality.
+As a result, Washington College of Law had a coeducation foundation.

 Accomplishments

-Gillett helped in the establishment of a women's club, "The Wimondaughsis", in Washington, D.C.
-With Ellen Spencer Mussey, her colleague and co-founder of the Washington College of Law, Gillett founded the Women's Bar Association of the District of Columbia.
+Between 1893 and 1896 Gillett worked with Ellen Spencer Mussey to help married women with property rights and she played a key role in drafting property legislation for Washington.
+In 1890, she continued to support women's education and career opportunities so she founded an all women's organization called the Wimodausis club.
+The purpose of this club was to advocate for women's standing in society and support them through their educational and working careers.

 Responding to the written invitation issued by Mussey, calling an initial meeting of "an association of women lawyers in the District of Columbia" on May 17, 1917, 29 other women lawyers joined Gillett and Mussey as charter members of the Women's Bar Association of the District of Columbia.
+Gillet served as the president of the association.
 At that time, only New York City, Chicago, and Omaha had organized women's bar associations.

-Gillett held many additional roles, including Vice President for the District of Columbia of the American Bar Association in 1922; President of the State Suffrage Association of the District; President of the Women's Bar Association in 1921, and at the time of her death was Dean Emeritus of the Washington College of Law and Chairman of the Legal Branch of the National Woman's Party.
+Gillett held many additional roles, including Vice President for the District of Columbia of the American Bar Association in 1922; President of the State Suffrage Association of the District.

+At the time of her death was Dean Emeritus of the Washington College of Law and Chairman of the Legal Branch of the National Woman's Party.